Heavy Recovery Hazmat Cleanup Log Automation: Killing the $7,500 Denied Insurance Line Leak

 - Automated Manifest and Invoice Generator: This module takes the uploaded, geotagged before-and-after photos, the precise count of absorbent bags, and disposal drum numbers, compiling them into a professional, time-stamped PDF Hazmat Spill Log.

-- Jobber CRM Sync Action: The PDF log is instantly uploaded back into the Jobber job record, locking down the documentation so the billing desk has immediate access.
+- GoHighLevel CRM Sync Action: The PDF log is instantly uploaded back into the GoHighLevel job record, locking down the documentation so the billing desk has immediate access.

 - Adjuster Email Portal: The scenario drafts an automated email containing the invoice and the PDF Hazmat Spill Log, ready to be sent directly to the insurance claims representative.